 The best way to find out about Reiki is to try it.
 First time clients can be rather nervous.
 Quite often, they don't know what to expect and even may have had an uncomfortable experience with other therapies.
 So let us get some common misconceptions out of the way.
 Reiki is not a massage therapy.
 Often Reiki practitioners are experienced in other fields and might suggest therapies which they could provide to compliment Reiki.
 Sometimes, bodywork and energy work can be a winning combination.
 But with Reiki, the practioner only needs to lightly touch the recipient.
 There is no need to undress as Reiki works perfectly well through clothing.

-A Reiki treatment usually takes about an hour.
+A Reiki treatment usually takes about half an hour and an hour.
 The practitioner’s hands are placed lightly in different places on the head and body (or held slightly above) for a short while in each position.
 The responses during treatment may vary considerably.
 Some clients experience heat from the practitioner’s palms and they themselves might feel localised hot, cold or tingly sensations as the Reiki flows through them.
 Certain parts of the body might feel cold especially after the practitioner’s hands have moved away to the next position.
 Usually the recipient feels very peaceful during treatment and it is not unknown for clients to drift off to sleep and have to be gently awakened at the conclusion.
 There are occasions when it is difficult for recipients to lie on a couch and treatment might be given sitting in a chair.

 Sometimes clients can become quite emotional as the Reiki begins to work.
 Other people have different experiences some of which are described in the end section of this page.
 All are perfectly normal reactions caused by energy blockages being released.